7fighter/webProj/projects/Requestly/Readme.md

 Middleware to protect future routes

 ## pahse 3

 🔜 Phase 3: User Role Access & Dashboard APIs
-In the next phase, we’ll:
+In the next phase, we will:

 Create protected routes for buyers and sellers